-C2Sense just raised $3.2M to ramp up deployment of their industrial IoT sensors with proprietary gas sensing technology.
-The Propel(x) alumni company has proved its purported goal of safe industrial food monitoring with successful launches in food supply chain with extensive tests in 12 countries.
+C2Sense IoT sensors just raised $3.2M to ramp up deployment of their industrial IoT sensors with proprietary gas sensing technology.
+The Propel(x) alumni company has proved its purported goal of safe industrial food monitoring with successful launches in the food supply chain with extensive tests in 12 countries.
 With a product that provides accurate, real time results, C2Sense’s digitized gas chip is the first of its kind, enabling scalable air quality management.
 Whether in a food facility, delivery truck, or at industrial sites, an innovation like this means higher food quality at a lower cost to improve the lives of producers and consumers.
-It may also have a significant impact on workers and animals in the supply chain that suffer from unregulated toxins in the air.
+C2Sense IoT sensors may also have a significant impact on workers and animals in the supply chain that suffer from unregulated toxins in the air.

 The United Nations estimates that about 1.3 billion pounds of food are lost or wasted each year.

-It isn’t customary to think about the origins of our food.
+C2Sense IoT sensors: It isn’t customary to think about the origins of our food.
 Even though we spend a lot of money and energy getting food to our homes, we go to the grocery store and buy what looks good without thinking about how it came to the shelf.
 The United Nations estimates that about 1.3 billion pounds of food are lost or wasted each year.
 That is the equivalent to every person on earth wasting 1 pound of food per day.
 Everything we waste has a high cost, making this problem not only an environmental and social issue, but economic as well.
 Ensuring that food is available to everyone and traded sustainably is extremely important, and will only increase in importance as the population grows.
-C2Sense guarantees food is grown and kept in ideal conditions so it will not spoil before it reaches the consumer’s hand.
+C2Sense IoT sensors guarantee food is grown and kept in ideal conditions so it will not spoil before it reaches the consumer’s hand.
 By increasing the quality of food, C2Sense will lower the rate of food waste worldwide.
 Similarly, if shoppers are presented with high quality produce, they are more likely to make healthy purchases.

 CEO Jan Schnorr attributes the success partly due to the immediacy of the technology.
 C2Sense offers users near real-time sensing results, which they can access from anywhere in the world.
 These rapid results have a major impact not only on food waste, but human safety as well.